thisIsNotJeff/Disco-Multi-SoundWave/lib/README.md

 Don't add anything here, put your own source files in the src folder.

+## libcomp2300/

+Various utility functions and macros for you to use

+## audio.S

+Audio configuration functions.

+## clock.S

+Clock configuration functions.
+Primarily used to raise the CPU clock speed from 4MHz to 80MHz.

+## init.S

+Exports `init` to handle initialisation of the clock and audio for you.

 ## startup.S

 This file performs some initialisation required to make the board work as expected.
 It initialises